contextu-al/AirBnB-iOS/readme.md

 This example illustrates how you can extend your existing lists with engagement messaging, inline.
 Your App developer can add this and with a few lines of code extend your application so that a new row can be targeted to specific users with promotional or explanatory content entered from the Contextual Dashboard - no code!

-To use in your App, [follow the instructions at](https://github.com/contextu-al/AirBnB-iOS/blob/main/airbnb-main/airbnb-main/Components/CustomGuideBlocks/AdhocRowInsertion/README.md)
+To use in your App, [follow the instructions](https://github.com/contextu-al/AirBnB-iOS/blob/main/airbnb-main/airbnb-main/Components/CustomGuideBlocks/AdhocRowInsertion/README.md)

 ## Multiple Choice Survey (MultiSelectSurvey)